How to Make Symphony Brownies: Easy and Scrumptious!

 Pour half of the brownie batter into a 9 x 13 baking pan for thin brownies or a 9x 9 pan for thicker brownies.

-I love the density of a thinner fudge brownie so used a 9 x 13 pan.
+I love the density of a thinner fudge brownie, so I use a 9 x 13 pan.

-Then, simply lay the chocolate Symphony bars on top!
+Then, simply lay the chocolate Symphony bars in a single layer on top!

-Pour the rest of the batter on top and spread with a spatula to cover the chocolate bars.
+Pour the remaining brownie batter on top and spread with a spatula to cover the chocolate bars.

 Pop in the oven and follow the instructions for baking on the brownie mix box.